It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Sue: What’s the deal with the weird string music?
 I feel like we should be watching Frankenstein.

-The Doctor is eventually greeted by some futuristic guards, who are armed with guns that look suspiciously like those telescopes you find on beach promenades and skyscrapers.
+The Doctor is greeted by some futuristic guards who are armed with guns which look suspiciously like the telescopes you find on top of skyscrapers and beach promenades.

-Sue: Do they have to put a coin in the slot when they want to shoot someone?
+Sue: Do they have to put a coin in the slot if they want to shoot somebody?

-The Doctor is escorted to the city to meet the Elders, who simply can’t get enough of him.
+The Doctor is escorted to a city to meet the Elders.
+They can’t get enough of him.

 Sue: It’s the Doctor Who fan club!
 Hartnell is in his element here.
 Look at him – he’s loves it when people make a fuss of him.